 #1 You Must Find the Root Cause

-Look, it’s easy for any doctor to pass off your symptoms as stress, but in my experience, there is usually more than stress at play when it comes to adrenal exhaustion.
+Look, it’s easy for any doctor to pass off your symptoms as stress, but in my experience, there is usually more than stress at play when it comes to adrenal fatigue.

 If you have an autoimmune disease, gut infection, viral infection or other condition that is driving your adrenals into overtime then that must be addressed!
 Just like taking ibuprofen won’t heal a nail in the foot…taking herbs for your adrenals won’t heal the unknown root of your concerns.